Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Acknowledgment

 \section{Acknowledgment}

 \fi

-This work was supported by the National Natural Science Foundation of China (No. 62276249 and No. 62171421), the Strategic Priority Research Program of the Chinese Academy of Sciences (No. XDB0680000), the Fundamental Research Funds for the Central Universities (No. 202461014), the TaiShan Scholars Youth Expert Program of Shandong Province (No. tsqn202306096), the Beijing Nova Program (No. 20230484368), and the Youth Innovation Promotion Association CAS.
+This work was supported by the National Natural Science Foundation of China (No. 62276249 and No. 62571503), the Strategic Priority Research Program of the Chinese Academy of Sciences (No. XDB0680000), the TaiShan Scholars Youth Expert Program of Shandong Province (No. tsqn202507108 and No. tsqn202306096), the Strategic Priority Research Program of CAS (No. XDB0680202), the Beijing Nova Program (No. 20230484368), and the Youth Innovation Promotion Association CAS.

 \ifCLASSOPTIONcaptionsoff

 \fi